 Click any column header to sort.
 Click a row to open its full profile.
 All active filters apply.

-The Armed Rebellion Coding (ARC) dataset provides the first systematic, cross-national data on rebel group recruitment patterns.
+The Armed Group Composition (ARC) dataset provides the first systematic, cross-national data on rebel group recruitment patterns.
 For each group, ARC codes whether members were recruited with diversity across nine dimensions: gender, age, education, intra-country origin, extra-country origin, language, plus prior experience in irregular military, regular military, and police.

-ARC covers 319 armed groups drawn from the UCDP/PRIO armed conflict database, active between 1941 and 2012.
+ARC covers 319 armed groups drawn from the Armed Group Dataset, active since 2000 with formation dates ranging from 1941 to 2012.
 Groups active in multiple countries appear once per country.
 A composite Recruitment Diversity Score (0–9) sums positive codings across all nine dimensions.

 For methodology, variable definitions, and the full replication archive, see the data release article.